matthewhou19/Fresco-Coding-Challenge-Hardware-Sets-For-Review/README.md

 **Manufacturer and finish codes are told apart by position, not by value.** A PDF gives every word an exact left edge, so each stream induces the horizontal interval its columns occupy, and a short code is accepted as `mfr` or `finish` only when it lands inside that column's span.
-Vocabulary — the book's legend plus the column layout induced from that same book — sets confidence rather than membership; semantics only splits fields within a column.
-A value outside its column is rejected, and the rejection stays in the record (483 corpus-wide).
-So `CA` is delivered as a finish 126 times and a manufacturer twice, the finish column carries `630`/`US32D`/`US26D` while the manufacturer column carries `IVE`/`SCH`/`LCN`, and `PE` resolves to Pemko in all 318 places it appears here.
+Vocabulary — the book's legend plus the column layout induced from that same book, sets confidence rather than membership; semantics only splits fields within a column.

 Across 20 specbooks (42 PDFs, 16,177 pages) it extracts **1,295 hardware sets and 11,358
 components**; 23 of those sets are NOT USED headers that legitimately carry none.
 One book has no